-Differences in the final level of ground or floor slabs between one side of a wall and the other should not exceed four times the wall thickness.
+Differences in the final level of ground or floor slabs between one side of a wall and the other should not exceed four times the wall thickness unless designed by an Engineer, e.g. in basement construction using the 200mm concrete core ICF forms.